emirrdvn/Ghost-Survivors/README.md

 - **Ghost Sounds**: Ghosts emit unique sound effects
 ---

+## Animations

+This project includes animations that represent different movements and attacks of the ghost character.
+The animations cover the following key states to accurately reflect the character's dynamics throughout the game.

+## Animation States

+### 1. **Run**
+In this animation, the ghost moves rapidly.
+The running animation is used when the character is moving at high speed.
+This animation is continuously active while the player is moving around the game world.

+### 2. **Idle**
+The ghost character enters this animation when it is not performing any actions.
+The idle animation represents moments when the character stands still, typically used during resting or observing the surroundings.

+### 3. **Attack Shift**
+Before launching an attack, the ghost enters this animation.
+It simulates the movement of the character as it shifts into an attacking position.
+This animation typically lasts for a fraction of a second, right before the attack begins.

+### 4. **Attack**
+This animation shows the ghost character performing an attack on an enemy.
+It represents the physical action of the attack, where the character aims at a target and uses an object (such as a hand or weapon) to deal damage.

+---

 ### Gameplay

 In Ghost Survivors, your objective is to survive for as long as possible while defeating waves of ghost enemies.
 The gameplay is intuitive and action-packed, with the following mechanics: